*Updated November 2022

 AMFG’s 2020 Additive Manufacturing Landscape highlights that the additive manufacturing industry is maturing at a fast rate and it is becoming increasingly diverse.
 An important factor in the industry’s advancement is industry collaboration and partnerships.

 As new materials suppliers, hardware manufacturers, and software vendors are entering the market, companies can experience hardship in identifying the right match for collaboration as well as identifying new emerging opportunities, technologies, and business models.
-This is Valuer’s area of specialization.
-Innovation Themes and Innovation Radar are data-driven tools that streamline the process of finding suitable matches through its tools supported by an AI-powered extensive database of companies.
+The Valuer platform can facilitate the process of finding suitable matches through its tools supported by an AI-powered extensive database of companies.

 Industry and 3D printing technologies